eddiedunnteaching/cit301/FinalProject.md

 ## Ansible and Mac (and Linux)

-`Ansible` is written in python and for a *NIX environment.
-This means that whether you are on a Mac or Linux it is available via `pip`.

 While we are on the subject of Python, Mac and Linux.
-Mac as well as most Linux distributions use Python as part of the operating system so this means there is already a version of python living on your system.
+Mac as well as all Linux distributions I am aware of use Python as part of the operating system so this means there is already a version of python living on your system.
 You can certainly install packages via `pip` into the system Python installation but I don't recommend it.
 Have a look at PyEnv.

 In the case of Mac though I would suggest using `Homebrew`.
-If you do not use already use [`Homebrew`](https://brew.sh/) Install it and then run:
+If you do not already use [`Homebrew`](https://brew.sh/).
+It is the best.
+Install it and then run:

 ```
 brew install ansible